The Order of the Sword

 The classes are:

-The order includes the Cross of the Sword in silver, and the Medal of the Sword in gold and silver, instituted in 1850.
+The order includes the Cross of the Sword jpg, 8 MB., and the Medal of the Sword jpg, 15 MB., instituted in 1850.

 As a special honour, which can only be conferred when Sweden is at war, King Gustav III instituted a rank of distinction in 1788, which was subsequently divided into two classes: